 Turfgrass is an appropriate landscaping material when necessary for active or passive recreational needs, and also can be used for aesthetics to define planting areas.
 However, public and private landowners are choosing to replace turfgrass with native perennial plantings for several reasons: After a 3-year establishment phase, native plants:

 The Kane County Division of Transportation supports the use of prairie plants in roadway drainage facilities.
 However, the use of shrubs, trees and tall grasses are not recommended since facility maintenance, cleanup, and emergency operations are difficult to conduct with these plantings.
 Trees, when strategically placed, can help cool buildings in the summer, saving electricity and costs associated with air conditioning.
 Trees can also shade parked cars, and create a more beautiful, healthy environment for County employees and visitors in addition to local, native wildlife.
-Action Items:

 Strategy G2.
 Improve site water conservation and stormwater management Rain harvesting equipment is used to collect rainwater and make it available for reuse as landscaping water.
 Rain gardens and bioswales collect water runoff from rooftops and parking lots and allow the water to filter back into the ground, filtering out pollutants and recharging groundwater.
 Permeable pavers allow water to filter into the ground rather than running directly to streams and rivers.
 This helps to slow the flow reaching local waterways, and also allows some water to recharge the groundwater table.
 The use of permeable pavers can also reduce the need to build costly stormwater detention ponds.